openvinotoolkit/openvino/docs/notebooks/124-hugging-face-hub-with-output.rst

                             it.
       --fp16                Compress weights to fp16
       --int8                Compress weights to int8
+      --weight-format {fp32,fp16,int8,int4_sym_g128,int4_asym_g128,int4_sym_g64,int4_asym_g64}
+                            The weight format of the exporting model, e.g. f32 stands for float32 weights, f16 - for float16 weights,
+                            i8 - INT8 weights, int4_* - for INT4 compressed
+                            weights.
+      --ratio RATIO         Compression ratio between primary and backup precision.
+In the case of INT4, NNCF evaluates layer sensitivity and keeps the most impactful layers in INT8precision (by default 20% in INT8).
+This helps to achieve better accuracy after weight compression.
+      --disable-stateful    Disable stateful converted models, stateless models will be generated instead.
+Stateful models are produced by default when this key is not used.
+In stateful models all kv-cache inputs and outputs are hidden in the model and are not exposed as model inputs and outputs.
+If --disable-stateful option is used, it may result in sub-optimal inference performance.
+Use it when you intentionally want to use a stateless model, for example, to be compatible with existing OpenVINO native inference code that expects kv-cache inputs and outputs in the model.

 The command line export for model from example above with FP16 weights